 - The Civil Service Fast Stream offers programmes, which are open to students in their penultimate or final year.

-- The House of Commons run a BAME internship programme across a range of different opportunities.
+- The Windsor Fellowship run an internship programme across a range of different opportunities.

 - BYP Network connects black professionals to each other, job opportunities and events.

 - Ethnic Jobsite gives recruiters a platform to link employers and candidates in the UK.

 You may find it helpful to do some research into employers that interest you, particularly with regards to their commitment to promoting diversity and inclusion within the workforce.
 Many employers will have an 'about us' section on their website which touches on their ethics and values.
 You can look over these to see if the employer has included anything about increasing and supporting the diversity of their workforce, including whether they offer any schemes or programmes to attract diverse employees.
 In some instances, employers may also provide case studies to showcase their initiatives.
 Our guide to researching an employer will help you get started in discovering if your employer of interest is committed to promoting a diverse and inclusive workforce.

 What do you need to tell a potential employer?